Spring Creek ponds, dog park to be closed for 6 weeks amid dam construction

 “We’re going to try to get the dog park reopened as quickly as possible once the project is done, but what we do open will be a much smaller dog park, likely with only access to the water at best, and the rest of the park will be fenced off,” Robinson said.
 “It’ll be perhaps the middle of summer next year before the grass is grown in, and we can close out that stormwater permit.”

-Dogs are allowed to be off-leash as long as they are under voice control on the Butcherknife Trail, Rita Valentine Park, Whistler Park and the Sailors Way Trail, formally called the Lower Spring Creek Trail.
+Dogs are allowed to be off-leash as long as they are under voice control on Butcherknife Trail, Rita Valentine Park, Whistler Park and the Sailors Way Trail, formally called the Lower Spring Creek Trail.
 Dogs are allowed in the Yampa River, as long as they don’t interfere with tubers, anglers and other users, are in sight and under voice control and are not in the river during low flow periods, which could harm aquatic life.

 To reach Eleanor Hasenbeck, call 970-871-4210, email ehasenbeck@SteamboatPilot.com or follow her on Twitter @elHasenbeck.